 Thus, a defining characteristic of innovation ecosystems is the ability to adapt and evolve (Basole, 2009).
 A healthy ecosystem is productive, in that it consistently transforms technology and other inputs to innovation into lower costs and new markets, and robust, i.e., capable of surviving disruptions such as unforeseen technological change and able to create niches to increase meaningful diversity (Iansiti & Levien, 2004a).
 Relationships among ecosystem participants are often symbiotic, and members co-evolve with the system (Iansiti & Levien, 2004a; Li, 2009; Moore, 1996).
 Each member of an innovation ecosystem ultimately shares in the fate of the system as whole (Li, 2009).
 To the extent that these characteristics are met, a given participant can be thought of residing within the boundaries of a given ecosystem and not outside it.

-The question of who belongs to an ecosystem and who doesn’t evokes the natural corollary question of ecosystem structure.
+The question of who belongs to an ecosystem and who doesn’t evoke the natural corollary question of ecosystem structure.
 The multiplicity of participant types, roles, and interdependencies implies that challenges are not equally distributed across participants (Adner & Kapoor, 2010).
 The interdependence among ecosystem participants also raises the question of how ecosystems are coordinated and managed.
 In many contexts, a hub firm or firms exist that coordinate services to the system (Cusumano & Gawer, 2002; Iansiti & Levien, 2004a; Li, 2009; Pierce, 2009) .
 Such firms may control the technological architecture or the brand that drives value in the ecosystem, and coordination may be based on architectural control, for example, or perhaps on the regulation of access to a given shared platform, as in the case of eBay or Android, for example.
 Indeed, a substantive subset of the literature proposes ‘platforms’ as the coordinating artifact that hub firm uses, or the services, tools and technologies that other members of the ecosystem can use to enhance their own performance (Cusumano & Gawer, 2002; Iansiti & Levien, 2004a, b; Li, 2009).

 Not all of the literature proposes the existence of a central coordinating firm, with much of the network embeddedness literature focusing on a focal firm that does not necessarily have a coordinating role.
 In that stream, the focal firm is not required for coordination purposes but instead is necessary for empirical and methodological reasons, as the research is more interested in the individual dyads and ties than the actual roles of the participants.
 In addition, empirical ecosystem research has identified network roles other than the hub firm.
 For instance, in his study of the mobile technology ecosystem, Basole (2009) found that there was no central firm that played a coordinating role.
 Similarly, in their structural analysis of the software sector, in addition to identifying coordinating hub organizations, Iyer, et al (2006) also identified broker organizations that acted as liaisons, representatives, or gatekeepers, and bridging organizations.
 Thus, although there is empirical verification of hub firms in ecosystem contexts, other network roles are also present.
 Despite these reservations on the role of a coordinating firm in the network structure stream, and indications of other roles in the network from the ecosystem stream, the majority of the ecosystem and related streams explicitly discuss a central firm that coordinates the ecosystem.